 That’s the main question, right?
 It is pretty good enough.
 But sometimes, the memory swap (where the system utilizes SSD when the RAM is not enough) concerns me because it may not be very healthy on the SSD in the long run.

-The base model is definitely more than enough for people who are working from home that does admin stuff and students.
+The base model is definitely more than enough for people who are working from home, content creators, and students.

-For content creators and vloggers who edit 2K below resolution videos, photographers, I can say that you can also live with the base model; BTW, I fall into this category.
+For content creators and vloggers who edit 2K below-resolution videos, and photographers, I can say that you can also live with the base model; BTW, I fall into this category.

 Suppose you are a professional video editor that accepts 4k projects, developers, designers, and anything similar.
 In that case, I suggest you get the 16GB RAM or maybe the MacBook Pro, but the important thing is to get the 16GB RAM.